OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Command-Line.md

-## Setup Using the Command Line {#first-time-setup-command-line}
+## First Time Setup Using the Command Line {#first-time-setup-command-line}

 <!--  TODO: edit this a intro a little to make it smoother -->

-Follow along with this guide to set up your Omega2 for the first time.
+Follow along with this guide to set up your Omega2 for the first time using the command line.

+***Follow this guide only if the Setup Wizard was not able to get your Omega2 up and running.
+If the Setup Wizard succeeded, you don't have to go through these steps!***

  We'll be doing the following:

 1. Connecting your Omega to a Dock and powering it on.
 1. Connecting to its command line terminal.
 1. Configuring it to join your WiFi network and then do some updates.

-***If you've already gone through the Setup Wizard, you don't need to follow this guide.
-This is how to do the same setup process using the command line.***

 <!-- Prepare the Hardware -->
 ```{r child = './First-Time-Components/Hardware-Prep.md'}